matrix4583/Thien-The-Education-Collective/README.md

 ## Create .gitignore and .env file
 - In the main folder of the project create a file called".gitignore" and ".env" file
 - In the .gitignore file write .env
-- Message me for the enviorment variables you need to put inside the .env file.
+- Message me for the enviorment variables you need to put inside the .env file otherwise you will not be able to run locally.

 ## To push your changes
 - Ensure you are on your branch and not main. "git status" will tell you.